AVI8R13/bot/README.md

    - Select "Bot" as a scope and select the required permissions.
 It must have the "Send Messages" permission as a minimum.
    - For moderation commands to work, you must select "Kick Members" and "Ban Members" permissions.
 I will hopefully add more in the future.
-   - Copy the URl under the scopes menue, paste it into a browser and select the server you want the bot to join.
+   - Copy the URL under the scopes menue, paste it into a browser and select the server you want the bot to join.

 3. Obtain the Bot Token and neccesary API keys: